ZahraBoroujeni/rrbot/README.md

 # rrbot
 Comprehensive example to show recent capabilities in ROS/Gazebo/MoveIt!

-Hint: You should install a lot of package from ros indigo!
+Hint: You should install ros indigo and gazebo2!
+It seems you should install ROS-indigo!

+sudo apt-get install ros-indigo-desktop-full
 ## Dependencies

 ## Uses